robert-solomon12/Data_Analysis_Visualization_Superstore_Sales/README.md

 - Analysis and Interpretation: Utilize the dashboards to derive insights and make data-driven decisions.

 # Project Files
-- Data: The raw dataset and any processed versions.
+- Data: The raw excel dataset and any processed versions.
-- Scripts: Python scripts used for data cleaning and preprocessing.
+- Scripts: R and SQL scripts used for data cleaning and preprocessing.
 - Power BI Files: Power BI project files containing the dashboards.
 Documentation: Detailed documentation and reports generated from the analysis.